CBD - For the conservation of species, ecosystems, and natural resources

 Every other year, the CBD, including the protocols, holds the COP, Conference of the Parties, where all countries that have ratified the convention participate, including the EU.

-- Subsidiary Body for Implementation, SBI, recommends actions to accelerate the implementation of the goals.
+- Subsidiary Body for Implementation, SBI, recommends actions to accelerate the implementation of the goals and targets.

 - Subsidiary Body on Scientific, Technical and Technological Advice, SBSTTA, ensures that the decisions are based on a solid technical and scientific perspective.
-The Swedish EPA is the focal point for this body.
+The Swedish EPA is the focal point for SBSTTA.

 Sweden and the CBD

 Sweden signed the CBD in 1993.
-To a great extent we have implemented the convention’s goals into our own national environmental work.
+To a great extent we have implemented the Convention’s goals into our national environmental objectives system.

 List of all Swedish contact persons for the CBD and related processes (cbd.int)